Last Updated on June 24, 2025 by George Pavlopoulos

 Hotel Royal Gothenburg is one of the cleanest hotels I have ever stayed in.
 And while cleanliness is something we take for granted in more upscale hotels, I can assure you that this is not always the case.
 Nevertheless, everything was spotless, and that’s something to praise the hotel.

-Regarding the amenities, the ordinary things were there (shampoo, shower gel, hair dryer, etc.); however, the lack of a fridge was something that I missed.
+Regarding the amenities, the essentials were present (shampoo, shower gel, hair dryer, etc.); however, the absence of a fridge was something I missed.

 Cleanliness & amenities score: 15/20 (10/10 for cleanliness and 5/10 for amenities).